 How-ToEpicurious challenged meat expert Elias Cairo of Olympia Provisions to guess which one of two deli meats was more expensive.
-Cairo breaks down cuts of salami, ham, bologna, mortadella, hot dogs, sausages, prosciutto, .
+Cairo breaks down cuts of salami, ham, bologna, mortadella, hot dogs, sausages, and prosciutto.
 For each round of deli meats, Cairo visually scans, smells, and taste tests each meat before guessing which deli meat costs more.
 Once the prices were revealed, Cairo explains why a specific deli meat costs more and dives into specifics on how each deli meat is prepared.

 How-ToNot too many layers to peel back here!
 Watch, as fifty people trade their fears for tears (in the good way?), and learn the best way to attack the imposing allium.
 The real trick, though, is to remain emotionally distant from your onions next time you cook.
 Easier said than done...